hahahihihi12345/acc_checker/README.md

 # acc_checker
-Check if username exists and find potential alts
+Check if usernames exist and find potential alts or get their ID code

 to use:
   - install python and the selenium package